Southern Zone Coaches Credo

 She grew up in Lansdale, Pennsylvania and graduated from North Penn High School where she earned first team All American her senior year with a 70% save percentage.

 Jenna has been coaching for Roswell Youth Lacrosse Association and is currently assistant coach for Cambridge High School’s varsity lacrosse team.
-She’s excited for her first season with SoZo, and looks forward to sharing her knowledge with the high school goalies!
+She’s excited for her second season with SoZo, and looks forward to sharing her knowledge with our Littles!

 Katie is a recent graduate of the University of Richmond where she played Division I lacrosse for four years.
 She was an attacker and a middie for the Spiders.
 Richmond competed in the A-10 Championship four years straight and finally secured a victory Katie’s senior year.
 She was voted the team’s most improved player her freshman year and the teammate of the year her junior year.
 Katie graduated from Richmond with her Bachelor’s degree in Leadership Studies with a minor in Business Administration.